The Erasers: Style

 One element of style Les Gommes employs is the use of free indirect discourse.
 The narration of the plot is presented from the point of view of the different characters in the novel, sometimes switching viewpoints between paragraphs.
 The reader has access to the thoughts of investigators, culprits, and victims alike giving a biased, though comprehensive view of the events surrounding the assassination.
 This stylistic choice allows the reader to conduct their own investigation in parallel to that of Wallas and Laurent.
-Though the major details of the attempted assassination are known from the prologue, many important details are left unknown and arise as the reader and the investigation by Wallas progresses.
+Though the major details of the attempted assassination are known from the prologue, many important details are left out and are mentioned only as the reader and the investigation by Wallas progresses.

-The other major stylistic element is the circular nature of the novel and how many actions and descriptions are repeated over and over.
-This effect circular movement and events which Wallas cannot escape is highlighted by the repetition of the street names in the village: Circle Boulevard, Pacer Street.
-The same description of Wallas and a cyclist crossing a draw-bridge is repeated multiple times.
-Throughout Wallas' investigations the first thing he is always planning on doing is to interview Doctor Juard, but he is continually being sidetracked and having to start over on this first and most important task.
-Notably there is one instance where Wallas is idly walking and ends up back where he started.
-The circular nature is also reinforced by similarities (of appearance and actions) drawn between Wallas the investigator and Garinati the assassin.
+The other major stylistic element is the circular nature of the novel, in which actions and descriptions are repeated over and over.
+This circular movement (both of the plot and of descriptions within the narrative), is further highlighted by the names of the city's streets, such as Circular Boulevard, and the seemingly confusing geography of the city.
+The same description of Wallas and a cyclist crossing a draw-bridge is repeated multiple times, and there is one instance in which Wallas is idly walking and ends up back where he started.
+Wallas repeatedly intends to interview Doctor Juard, but he is continually being sidetracked and having to start the investigation over.
+The circular nature of the novel is also reinforced by similarities (of both appearance and actions) between the investigator Wallas the investigator and the assassin Garinati.